saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 ---
 Hello,

-Thank you for agreeing to look after our cat, Soba.
-Kindly see his care instructions below.
-Should you have any questions, please feel free to reach out to us via WhatsApp or directly on our contact numbers.
+Thank you for agreeing to look after our cats Soba and Mochi.
+Kindly see their care instructions below.
+Should you have any questions, please feel free to reach out to us via WhatsApp or directly on our contact numbers:
+Jeremy- 0409 022 352
+Angelique- 0411 286 777

 ---
 # Arrival & Departure

-- **Arrive:** After 2pm, by 5:30 PM on Tuesday 21 January in time for Soba's dinner.
+- **Arrive:** Before noon on Friday 11 April
-- **Leave:** Any time after Soba's breakfast on Thursday 23 January.
+- **Leave:** Any time after the cats' breakfasts on Sunday 13 April.
 An early breakfast is fine if you need to leave before 7:30 AM.
+We plan to arrive back home around late afternoon.
 - **Keys:** When leaving on the final day, you can leave the keys on the kitchen benchtop.
 As you leave from the front door, just pull the front door shut so that the top gold lock clicks shut.
 The doorknob itself can be left unlocked.

 ---